 The MELE program offers two distinct degree paths.
-The Associate of Science (AS) in Music Business & Production and the Associate of Science (AS) in Audio Engineering Technology may be earned during a four-semester sequence:
+The Associate of Science (AS) in Music & Entertainment Business and the Associate of Science (AS) in Audio Engineering Technology which may be earned during a four-semester sequence:

-- AS in MELE Music Business & Production: This curriculum requires special focus on business related courses, including accounting, business law, and economics, as well as music business courses.
+- AS in MELE Music & Entertainment Business: This curriculum requires special focus on business related courses, including accounting, business law, and economics, as well as music business courses.
 Music business courses include a survey of the music business, music publishing, intellectual properties, and others.

 - AS in MELE Audio Engineering Technology: This curriculum focuses on the engineering and production of music recording.
 Audio engineering courses include studio production, audio engineering, and studio maintenance and electronics.